Occupational Therapy for ADHD: More Cases Need OTs’ Help

 By Melissa Wirkus Hagstrom, contributor

 A recent consumer update from the U.S. Food and Drug Administration reported that the number of kids diagnosed with attention-deficit/hyperactivity disorder (ADHD) is rising.
 In fact, the Centers for Disease Control and Prevention cites that the number of children diagnosed with ADHD rose 3.2 percent from 2003 to 2011.
-Greater public awareness of the disorder may have attributed to the increase, and occupational therapists (OTs) represent an important facet in the treatment plan for adolescents and children with ADHD.
+Greater public awareness of the disorder may have been attributed to the increase.
+Occupational therapists (OTs) represent an important facet in the treatment plan for adolescents and children with ADHD.

-Sandra Schefkind, MS, OTR/L, pediatric program manager at the American Occupational Therapy Association (AOTA), explained that occupational therapists take three key things into consideration when working with patients: the individual, his or her environment and his or her activities.
+Sandra Schefkind, MS, OTR/L, pediatric program manager at the American Occupational Therapy Association (AOTA), explained that occupational therapists consider three key things when working with patients: the individual, their environment, and activities.

 “Occupational therapy’s role is to help people participate in their daily routines, and we consider ourselves activity experts, where we are looking at both mental and physical health,” Schefkind said.
-“When those things all intersect really well together, a person is able to participate fully in their routines.”
+“When those things all intersect really well together, a person can participate fully in their routines.”

 Simple adjustments such as having certain stations for specific activities, incorporating smaller areas for less-distracted study, and eliminating visual distractions are things that OTs can do to combat some of the textbook symptoms of children with ADHD.

-Although being constantly on the go is an indication of the hyperactive-impulsive side of the disorder, Schefkind explained that inviting some movement into a child’s daily activities can actually assist with the issue.
+Although being constantly on the go indicates the hyperactive-impulsive side of the disorder, Schefkind explained that inviting some movement into a child’s daily activities can actually assist with the issue.

-OTs help instructors by suggesting ways to infuse more movement into and between activities, and educating them on how such movement can actually help students stay on task.
+OTs, help instructors by suggesting ways to infuse more movement into and between activities and educating them on how much movement can actually help students stay on task.

 Judy DuPrey, MSOT OTR/L, supervisor, physical and occupational therapy services at Fairfax County Public Schools in Virginia, said that although she can't attest to an increase in her team’s caseload as a direct result of more ADHD diagnoses, her OTs have noted that parents are being much more proactive in helping to identify the children who have needs in their education.
-The manner in which OTs can support these children has also evolved.
+How OTs can support these children has also evolved.

 “A lot of times within the school system it is a dynamic educational environment, and whether a student is in the primary grades or moving into secondary school, the biggest thing we see as OTs is that the ability to focus really comes out in their executive functioning,” DuPrey said.
-“Where we really support kids and educational teams is that we are able to identify ways in which we can modify tasks and modify environments to support those kids and access their learning.”
+“Where we really support kids and educational teams are that we can identify ways in which we can modify tasks and modify environments to support those kids and access their learning.”